 In addition, W-2 informal assessment policy requires FEPs to conduct ongoing informal assessments, which includes discussing with the participant any underlying causes of nonparticipation.
 The FEP and participant must discuss the appropriateness of the assigned activities, the need for additional supportive services, and the provision of accommodations that will allow the individual to participate.
 (See 5.2.1)

-11.1.2 Entering Nonparticipation Hours in CARES
+11.1.2 Entering Participation Hours

-In order to apply hourly payment reductions to participants' W-2 payments, the FEP must enter nonparticipation hours on CARES screen WPNH.
-When entering nonparticipation on WPNH, the FEP must enter:
+In order to ensure participants' W-2 payments are accurate, the FEP must record all participation data in the W-2 Participation Calendar in WWP.
+When entering participation hours, the FEP must enter: